 The interview season is long and you may be going to multiple interviews per week.
 It’s hard to remember your impression of programs and even harder to recall them months later when you are trying put together a rank list.
 Many people keep an ongoing spreadsheet of program statistics and other take different approaches including writing down a couple of paragraphs about each program after interviews.
 This will help you remember what you did and did not like about each program months later to create an informed rank list.

 Make sure to thank your interviewers after the interview day, either by email or snail mail.
 Consider thanking the residency coordinator as well, since they are most likely your main contact throughout this process and make sure your interview day runs smoothly.
+The exception to this rule is if a program specifically stresses on interview day that they do not require thank you's - this is becoming more and more common.

 Unlike many of the other fields out there, Emergency Medicine has no specific ranking system.
 Because of the RRC, the vast majority of residencies will offer you the potential to become an excellent physician.
 A better question would be to ask yourself what you want out of a program.
 Location also plays a role in many people's choice of program.
 What some may consider one of the “best” programs in the country may be the worst for you and your particular situation.
 Ask around and get as much information as you can from as many people.